 My Dog is Crazy!

 Louie is such a sweet boy, but as a rescue was a little timid.
-We gave him time to adjust to the surroundings, and as long as he was with Madie, he was in heaven!
+Normally I suggest a field or quiet area for senior pictures with your dog, but Madie really wanted to bring Louie with her to Downtown Gilbert.
+She knew he’d be just find, so we gave him time to adjust to the surroundings, and as long as he was with Madie, he was in heaven!
 So we let him run, play, give kisses, and just enjoy his family.
 Then in between, we captured gorgeous senior pictures for Madie!